-The company's financial statements are prepared on a going concern basis, under the historical cost convention in compliance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and, except where otherwise stated in the notes to the financial statements, with the Companies Act 2006.
-The amendments to FRS 101 (2013/14 Cycle) issued in July 2014 and effective immediately have been applied.
+The company's Financial Statements are prepared on a going concern basis, under the historical cost convention in compliance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101) and, except where otherwise stated in the notes to the Financial Statements, with the Companies Act 2006.
+In preparing these Financial Statements, the company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards (IFRS), but makes amendments where necessary in order to comply with Companies Act 2006 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.

-In preparing these financial statements, the company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards, but makes amendments where necessary in order to comply with the Companies Act 2006 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.
-The consolidated financial statements of the group headed by the company have been prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from Western House, Halifax Road, Bradford, West Yorkshire, BD6 2SZ.
+The consolidated Financial Statements have been prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from its registered office address: Western House, Halifax Road, Bradford, BD6 2SZ.

-In these financial statements, the company has applied the exemptions available under FRS 101 in respect of the following disclosures:
+In these Financial Statements, the company has applied the exemptions available under FRS 101 in respect of the following disclosures:

-- a Cash Flow Statement and related notes; - comparative period reconciliation for share capital; - disclosures in respect of transactions with wholly owned subsidiaries; - the impact of certain requirements of IAS 1, IAS 36, IFRS 7 and IFRS 13; - · the effects of new but not yet effective IFRSs; and - disclosures in respect of the compensation of Key Management Personnel.
+- Cash Flow Statement and related notes; - Comparative period reconciliation for share capital; - Disclosures in respect of transactions with wholly owned subsidiaries; - The effects of new but not yet effective IFRSs; and - Disclosures in respect of the compensation of Key Management Personnel.

-The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these Financial Statements.

+The going concern basis has been applied in these Financial Statements.
 The accounting policies shown below have been applied consistently throughout the current and prior year.